WinVector/rquery/db_examples/RSQLite.md

 ![](RSQLite_diagram.svg)

-Or even print the enormous SQL required to impelment the calculation.
+Or even print the enormous SQL required to implement the calculation.

 ``` r
 for(stage in stages) {